C2SM/c2sm.github.io/models/cosmo.md

 C2SM currently facilitates the utilization of COSMO on the [Piz Daint](https://www.cscs.ch/computers/piz-daint) computing platform.

-**Important note: C2SM COSMO support will end with the scheduled decommissioning of Piz Daint, expected to take place in March 2024**.
+**Important note: C2SM's support for COSMO is scheduled to end in 2025**

 ## Access
 In order to get access to the [COSMO repository](https://github.com/C2SM-RCM/cosmo) hosted on the C2SM-RCM GitHub organization,